Deducteam/lambdapi/doc/sections/commands.md

 break the parser by defining well-chosen tokens).

-**equality-related builtins** In order to use tactics related to Leibinz equality, one first has to define a number of builtin symbols as follows:
+**equality-related builtins** In order to use tactics related to Leibniz equality, one first has to define a number of builtin symbols as follows:

 ```